cvsanjeev/Ubuntu-18.04-on-M1/README.md

 https://user-images.githubusercontent.com/34735804/146428248-6acb3cb0-de4c-49b4-abad-84911a6839fa.mov

-# Don't update to 20.04 But you need to some updates(see the video)
+# Don't update to 20.04 But you need to do some updates(see the video)

 https://user-images.githubusercontent.com/34735804/146429332-85b70aef-1ee2-46c1-b448-abf0a54a8c10.mov